 You could do this at your work space too or pretty much anywhere except when you are sitting on a plane, but it’s better to do it outdoors, just for a change and a breath of fresh air.

-Noticing food, noticing people, noticing your surroundings and also why not also noticing your own body?
-Yoga Nidra, also known as Yoga sleep, awake rest, is also a very powerful way to induce a meditative state with a simple body scan sequence.
+We have talked about noticing food, noticing people, noticing your surroundings and also why not also noticing your own body?
+Yoga Nidra, also known as Yoga sleep, or awake rest, is also a very powerful way to induce a meditative state with a simple body scan sequence.
+Meditation apps have made this very popular these days and they are based on the same hyper focus theory.

 4- Journal before going to bed.

 It’s not writing your diary like when you were a kid.
 (Dear Diary: Today that cute guy in class looked at me.
 OMG!
-I think he likes me.
-I hope I didn’t blush) Bullet journaling is about keeping it short.
+I think he likes me! etc).
+Bullet journaling is about keeping it short.
+You can even do this on your phone.
+It’s a way to recap all that happened that way, and to just acknowledge it briefly, without stopping much to think about it.
+You note it and you let it go.
+Because we tend to focus on the negative, let’s make an effort to be positive too.

 Just write one thing you are thankful for each day, before you go to bed.

-Take a moment to notice that you are here in bed now, writing THE good moment of the day and being thankful for it.
-Recalling the day, looking for the good, choosing the moment, recreating that feeling, will all help you focus on something else that’s not what you need to do tomorrow but watch out!
+A good thought generates a good feeling, a food feeling triggers creation of serotonin hormone, that one makes our brain happy.
+Recalling the day, looking for the good, choosing the moment, recreating that feeling, will all help you focus on something else that’s not what you need to do tomorrow.

-Don’t get too caught up on the facts but stay with the feelings and the now.
+Don’t get too caught up on the facts but stay with the feelings.

 This is something great to do with your partner too.
 Just ask him/her to tell you one good thing that happened today before going to bed.